pgervila/yet-another-Schelling/README.md

 # yet-another-Schelling
-Yet another Python implementation of Schelling segregation dynamics
+Yet another Python implementation of Schelling segregation dynamics, with some economics in it